cf73/ces2021/content/collections/pages/apply.md

             text: 'submit your application'
           -
             type: text
-            text: ' and schedule a tour by April 10th.
-Contact the Director of Admissions, ' -
+            text: ' and schedule a tour by April 10th. ' -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'Please note that details about the second round application process and timeline will be emailed to you directly after submission of your application. '
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'Contact the Director of Admissions, ' -
             type: text
             marks: